Financial Aid Counselor (School/College/University) Salary

 Popular Skills for Financial Aid Counselor (School/College/University)

-Just a handful of professional skills are reported by College Financial Aid Counselors who took the survey.
+College Financial Aid Counselors who responded to the survey report just a handful of professional skills.
 Those who have experience with Microsoft Excel, Customer Service, and Microsoft Office can expect to be compensated well for these skills.
 Skills that seem to negatively impact pay include Microsoft Office and Customer Service.
-Customer Service and Microsoft Office are correlating skills — those who know the former usually know the latter.
+Aptitude in Customer Service tends to also indicate an understanding of Microsoft Office.

 Pay by Experience Level for Financial Aid Counselor (School/College/University)